- For Filipino Martial arts Escrima stick fighting

 Arnis, Escrima or Kali was subsequently outlawed, but the techniques did not disappear.
 The were preserved in secret, sometimes under the very noses of conquerors, in the form of dances or mock battles staged in religious plays.
 Escrima incorporated three related methods: “espada y daga” (sword and dagger), which employs a long blade and short dagger; “solo baston” (single stick); and “sinawali” (to weave), which uses two sticks of equal length twirled in “weaving” fashion for blocking and striking.

-This Rattan Esrima Sticks is made entirely of Rattan and closely related cousin of Bamboo.
+This Rattan Esrima Stick is made entirely of Rattan a closely related cousin of Bamboo.
 2ft in length and has a bit of flexibility, although it’s hard to tell due to the short length.
-They come complete with the Rattan skin on them and some Filipino stick fighters choose to strip the skin off to make it less hard and lighter.
+They come planed smooth, and some Filipino stick fighters choose to strip the entire skin off to make it less hard and lighter.

 These rattan escrima sticks have a few properties that makes them perfect for kali stick fighting and practicing self defence techniques.
 First, they are really tough and only break when under worst punishment.
 Second, they are really lightweight, the rattan is the cousin to Bamboo, but solid unlike bamboo.
 Third, it doesn’t splinter so makes it a very safe weapon to train with.